 The implications for cross-country income disparities depend crucially on which countries we consider.
 If we compare newly integrated countries that differ in size, globalization has an equalizing effect.
-The reason is that, being part of the same world market, small countries now enjoy the same scale economies as large countries.
-However, if we consider countries differing in skill-abundance that were already integrated before the market enlargement (e.g., inequality between European countries), the globalization shock has an unequalizing effect.
-This follows from the fact that the market size expansion increases the skill premium and this is more beneficial for skill-abundant countries.
+The reason is that, being part of the same world market, small countries now enjoy the same scale economies as do large countries.
+However, if we consider countries differing in skill abundance that were already integrated before the market enlargement (e.g., inequality between European countries), the globalization shock has an unequalizing effect.
+This follows from the fact that the market size expansion increases the skill premium, which is more beneficial for skill-abundant countries.

-4.3 Specialization, Migration and Technology Differences
+4.3.
+Specialization, Migration, and Technology Differences

 The models discussed so far share the property that trade equalizes factor prices.
-Yet, even a cursory look at international data suggests that factor rewards may be far from being equalized.
-It is thus important to study the impact of trade on technology when we deviate from Factor Price Equalization (FPE).
-This is done in this section, where we analyze a one-factor version of the model in which we break FPE by assuming that each country produces a single differentiated good.
-We will show that, when countries are specialized, trade may prevent income differences from exploding, even in the absence of technological spillovers.
-Interestingly, the lack of factor price equalization has the additional implication that workers have incentives to move towards high-wage countries.
+Yet, even a cursory look at international data suggests that factor rewards may be far from equal.
+It is thus important to study the impact of trade on technology when we deviate from factor price equalization.
+We do this now by analyzing a one-factor version of the model in which we break factor price equalization by assuming that each country produces a single differentiated good.
+We show that, when countries are specialized, trade may prevent income differences from exploding, even in the absence of technological spillovers.
+Interestingly, the lack of factor price equalization has the additional implication that workers have incentives to move toward high-wage countries.
 By exploring this possibility, we also briefly discuss how migration may shape technology and the wealth of nations.
-Perhaps surprisingly, we will see that migration can either be an equalizing or unequalizing force.
+Perhaps surprisingly, we see that migration can be either an equalizing or unequalizing force.